Updated as of July 2019

-- Even in the early days, Sipalay had been frequented by locals and Chinese traders for its abundance in rice which gave birth to its name.
-Sipalay is derived from the native phrase Si Palay which means There is rice.
+- Even on its early recorded history, Sipalay had been frequented by locals and Chinese traders for its abundance in rice which gave birth to its name: Sipalay, derived from the native phrase Si Palay which means There is rice.

 - Some barangays have suffered water issues brought about by 5 decades of open-pit mining operations.
-The town proper and areas for tourists however are safe and have enough source for potable water.
+The town proper and areas for tourists however are safe and have enough source of potable water.

 - During Charter day which happens every March, Sipalay celebrates Barongoy fish-tival where everyone grills and eats fish for free.
 It is a sort of thanksgiving for the abundance of fish and sense of fellowship that locals and tourists can both enjoy.
 The festivity happens at Poblacion beach.

 - Sipalay also observes the Pasaway festival every December (since 2011).
 The festivity honors bounty for copper and gold, and features street dancing and merry-making where contingents from each barangay wear costumes in the guise of the said minerals.